 10.4 For the avoidance of doubt, any anonymised data developed from the Donations or Payments shall not be considered Confidential Information.

 10.5 Each of us will use reasonable endeavours to promote the use of the Products by you.
 This includes through use of social media channels, such as Twitter and Instagram.
-Each of us will have regard to each other’s instructions regarding any such promotion (for example, any applicable brand guidelines and appropriate social media accounts).
+Each of us will have regard to each other’s instructions regarding any such promotion (for example, any applicable brand guidelines and appropriate social media accounts), as may be set forth in the Artwork Standards Guide or otherwise provided.

 11. Limitation of Liability